 - Tingling, stinging or aching feeling of exposed areas, followed by numbness

-- Frostbite appearance varies depending on whether re-warming has occurred
+- Frostbite appearance varies depending on whether re-warming has occurred or not

-Caution: If you suspect frostbite you should seek medical attention immediately
+Caution: If you suspect frostbite, you should seek medical attention immediately.

 SYMPTOMS OF HYPOTHERMIA

 - First symptom is shivering and inability to do complex motor functions

 - Lethargy and mild confusion occur as the core body temperature is reduced to around 95 degrees F (35 degrees C).